Administrative Guidelines for Implementing CSU Hospotality Policy (ICSUAM1301.00)

 Hospitality expenses will not be paid or reimbursed for membership in social organizations, activities or entertainment services that discriminate based on race, color, religion, national origin, ancestry, age, gender, sexual orientation, marital status, veteran status, or disability.

-When appropriate and necessary, the President may make a limited exception to the Directive 11 policy.
+When appropriate and necessary, the President may make a limited exception to the Hospitality (D11) procedures.
 The purpose of the exception must be documented and signed by the President.

 The Vice President for Administration and Finance/CFO may modify these guidelines as needed.